poandrej23-netizen/scRNA-seq_data_analysis/README.md

 Results (processed AnnData object and visualizations) are saved in a custom directory.
 Supports a web interface.

 By default, human brain nucleus accumbens is used as real data.
-You can replace it with any of your data by replacing the link in line 25 of the executable .py file
+You can use it with any of your data by replacing the link in line 25 of the executable .py file.

 ## How to use